Issue 58: who was Elizabeth Goever?

 Trade tokens weren’t only an alternative form of currency, they also served as a form of advertising.
 Inherent in their design – often featuring the street location and/or iconography that may have correlated with shop or drinking establishment signage – was the requirement of a set location.
 This meant the token issuer needed to own or pay rent on a premises.
 What this suggests is that Elizabeth was either a widow or an independent, single woman.
 For at this time, married women were considered ‘femme couverte’, they did not have their own legal identity, but were instead covered under the marital authority of their husband.
 They would not have been able to enter into contracts to buy or rent property or to buy goods for their business in their own, and would therefore have been unlikely to issue a trade token in their own name.

 Unfortunately, the archive is largely silent on the identity, and the milestones of the life, of Elizabeth Goever.
 We can be confident that she died in early 1702, as there’s a record of an Elizabeth Gover being buried in the church of St Helen and St Giles in Rainham on April 13 of that year.
+(It was not uncommon for words and names to be spelled in different ways during this period.)
 This record further suggests her independent, ‘femme sole’, status, as – in contrast to some of the other women on the same and adjacent pages of the parish register – she is referred to by her name alone, not as the ‘wife of’ a man.
 But we do not know when she was born, how old she was when she issued her trade token, or even the nature of her business.

 Unlike many of the surviving 17th Century tokens, Elizabeth’s does not reveal her trade, either in words or symbols.
 The only clue is the true lover’s knot featured on its reverse.
 This symbol has been found on other tokens for businesses including mercer, grocer, and haberdasher.
 However, in these instances, it is not the true lover’s knot which suggests the trade, but the arms of the livery company to which the token issuers belonged, which appears on the obverse.
 This suggests that the true lover’s knot was more decorative than descriptive.
 Considering the trades of other women token issuers may provide further clues about Elizabeth.
 Of the surviving London women’s tokens where a trade is clearly identified by words or symbols, 24 out of 41 (58.5%) are alehouse, tavern, or inn keepers (all other trades have between just 1 and 3 examples).
 Of the surviving Essex women’s tokens, the token itself and/or further research has identified their trades as alehouse keeper (2 or 3 out of 5), baker (1), shopkeeper (1), and grocer (maybe 1).